AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 If not, then all individual user details will be displayed in the list.

-To see more granular details of enrollments of various internal teams, click **Learning Summary Details**.
+To see more granular details of enrollments of various internal teams, click **[!UICONTROL Learning Summary Details]**.

 ![](assets/learning-sunnarydetails.png)
 *Learning Summary details*